You Are What You Eat: Toxins in American Foods Which Are Banned in Europe

 Europeans Are Healthier Than Americans

 In Britain, the strategy of the NHS (National Health Service) is preventative healthcare through education and awareness campaigns.
 Unlike America, where more patient visits to hospitals (and sometimes unnecessary procedures) means more profits for doctors, specialists and medical insurance companies, in the UK healthcare is free to everybody at the point of use.
 Therefore, more visits to hospitals for unnecessary preventative illnesses costs more tax payers money e.g. the NHS is funded through taxes.

 Therefore, by the NHS actively educating people to eat more healthily and lead healthier lifestyles, reduces to demand for treating preventative illnesses like diabetes due to obesity and poor diets.
 In conjunction with this as well as the NHS running its own awareness campaigns, such as the well-publicised ‘five a day’ advice (five portions of fruit a day), and plugging the importance of exercise, a number of popular TV channels run their own ‘wellbeing’ documentary series.
 Two such TV series I and my wife regularly watch are:-

 - Trust Me I’m a Doctor on BBC, and

 - The Food Hospital on Channel 4.

-In recently discussing these programmes with Americans they said that similar programmes are aired on American TV but are not of such great value because they tend to be sponsored by drug companies who plug their products with an overdose of advertising throughout the series.
+When I talked about these programmes to an American friend he told me that they have similar programmes on American TV but they are not of such great value because they tend to be sponsored by drug companies who plug their products with an overdose of advertising throughout the series.

 In contrast, in Britain, these programmes are hosted by NHS professionals who have no invested interest in plugging any product or service; simply because the NHS is free at the point of use.